rociojalifi/rociojalifi/contents/services/nutrition/index.md

 #### Session 2 - Nutrition Plan

-After you’ve completed the Initial Consultation and have put into action your foundational goals for at least one week, you’re ready for your 2nd appointment which is all about the nutrition plan and education about nutrition, how to nourish your body, and eat well for life.
+After you’ve completed the **Initial Consultation** and have put into action your foundational goals for at least one week, you’re ready for your second appointment which is all about the nutrition plan and education about eating patterns, how to nourish your body, and eat well for life.

 In this 60-minute session, we’ll go over the nutrition plan created for you after learning all about your specific goals.
 We’ll cover how to assess hunger cues, mind-body connection, and how to perform daily check-ins — whatever is best to meet your individual needs.